Welcome to today's edition of the Rush 24-7 podcast.

 And I wonder if Aaron Sorkin is aware of the fact that the Justice Department will not release documents that would tell us the truth of the program.

-How clueless is so not only does he report that I'm out there telling everybody to go buy guns now before Obama outlaws them, now he's saying it Obama's the best friend the NRA ever had because he doesn't which is the it's an absolute crock.
+So not only does he report that I'm out there telling everybody to go buy guns now before Obama outlaws them, now he's saying that Obama's the best friend the NRA ever had because he doesn't, which is the, it's an absolute crock.

-Snurdly is sending me a little note here and says, Thanks for the clip you've just ensured I'll never watch or pay any attention To the newsroom.
+It says, thanks for the clip you've just ensured I'll never watch or pay any attention to the newsroom.

 Well, that's only the first bite.

-Jeff Daniels, as the anchor Will McAvoy, continued.
+The actor, Jeff Daniels, as the anchor Will McAvoy continued.

-On November 2nd of last year, the website for New Delhi TV quoted an anonymous official of the Maharashtra government saying that President Obama's trip would be costing 200 million dollars a day.
+On November 2nd of last year, the website for New Delhi TV quoted an anonymous official of the Maharashtra government saying that President Obama's trip would be costing $200 million a day.

 The Drudge Report posts a link to the story, either believing it to be possible or not caring that it isn't.

-Rush Limba knows this figure can't possibly be right, but Mr. Limbaugh runs with it anyway.
+Rush Limbaugh knows this figure can't possibly be right, but Mr. Limbaugh runs with it anyway.

 This nation will spend on Obama's trip to India.